auraphp/Aura.Http/README.md

 Making a Request
 ----------------

-Making a GET request to Github to list Auras repositories in JSON format:
+Making a GET request to Github to list Aura's repositories in JSON format:

 ```php
 <?php